Reflections on my experience with The Opportunities Party (Gareth Morgan, July 2018)

 TOP was formed in late 2016 to contest the 2017 General Election.
 The Party was founded to promote best practice, evidence-informed policy that would make substantial progress lifting prosperity and ensuring it was based on a foundation of fairness.

 The voting public demonstrated that best practice, evidence-informed policy that will deliver major progress in New Zealanders’ wellbeing, simply is not of significant concern.
-When 20% of the vote moved in 48 hours on the back of a change of leader, with no improvement at all in policy being offered, what makes the New Zealand voter tick was made deafeningly clear.
+When 20% of the vote moved in 48 hours on the back of a change of leader of the Labour Party, with no improvement at all in policy being offered, what makes the New Zealand voter tick was made deafeningly clear.

 After the 2017 election the decision we had to make was whether we could be bothered plugging away as career politicians trying to educate more of the public as to why the offering from Establishment parties will always be underwhelming – incremental at best, and more likely so inadequate that inequality continues to widen against a backdrop of poor business productivity and investment.

-After due deliberation our answer is “Naah, there are too many other fun opportunities on offer and time waits for nobody.
-The policy manifesto is there, that’s our legacy, time to move on”.
+Personally, my decision was “Naah, there are too many other fun opportunities on offer and time waits for nobody.
+The policy manifesto is there, that’s the legacy, time to move on”.

-So TOP is no more and I certainly do thank all those involved who came along on the last 12 months of what has really been a decade long journey, in producing that manifesto of best practice policy.
+I certainly do thank all those involved who came along over 2017 on 12 months of what has really been a decade long journey, in producing that manifesto of best practice policy.
 We might hope Establishment parties pick up the essence of the reforms but I certainly won’t hold my breath.
 We had fun and we challenged people and for the more than 60,000 voters really interested in best practice policy, we appealed.
 They too have reason to be proud.